 Altitude training also relates to the oxygen transport system so may have been viewed more favourably by the scientiﬁc community were it not for the fact that while some studies seemed to show a beneﬁt, many simply did not.

-Recently though, things have changed.
+However, as new research has been conducted and new data gathered and analysed, things have changed.
 Both these premises – that training the lungs is pointless and training at altitude brings little endurance beneﬁt – are being signiﬁcantly challenged.

 Training breathing muscles – the theory